-Should I buy walking sandals?
-The benefits of a lightweight alternative to hiking boots
+Should I buy a pair of hiking sandals?
+The lightweight alternative to hiking boots

 The day is warm, the forecast good, and the trail you are planning to walk isn’t very technical – it might meander through meadows, bumble along the banks of a river, go across a few cliffs and perhaps even take in a stretch of beach along the way.